MicrosoftDocs/win32-pr.it-it/desktop-src/mediastreaming/activebasicdevice-maxvolume.md

 ## <a name="property-value"></a>Valore proprietà

-Puntatore a un oggetto **UInt32** che specifica il volume massimo supportato dal dispositivo.
+Puntatore a **un oggetto UINT32** che specifica il volume massimo supportato dal dispositivo.

 ## <a name="requirements"></a>Requisiti